Lead Safe Mama, LLC’s 2025 Top Slow Cooker Pick — a Discussion with XRF Test Results

 • No other metals detected in Consumer Goods Mode

-*Antimony is added as a flame retardant to all modern electrical cords on appliances for which there is a potential risk of fire.
-The Antimony levels in the electrical cord and plug for this Slow Cooker are relatively low compared to the levels found in other similar modern appliances.
+*Antimony is added as a flame retardant to all modern electrical cords on appliances for which there is a potential fire risk.
+The Antimony levels in the electrical cord and plug for this slow cooker are relatively low compared to the levels found in other similar modern appliances.

 Additional Related Reading